amullins83/simpleSlider/README.md

 - **handleRadius**: Determines the size of the handle (which is circular).
 Must be a positive integer.
 Defaults to `thickness`.

 - **onslidechange**: The handler function to call whenever the slider is moved.
 Must be a function, and the default is the empty function (`function() {}`).

+- **mechanizeTrigger**: The jQuery selector that identifies the object to whose value the slider will be bound.
+This allows you to automate the slider with input from an outside source.
+If the outside source supplies input that is not valid (input is greater than max, less than min, or not a number), the resulting slider value will be clipped to the min/max for the slider.
+Non-numeric input results in no change.